| Title: | Computations and Approximations for Bessel Functions |

 integer defaulting to 0, indicating the level of verbosity notably from C code. |

-is handled by using simple formula from
+The case nu < 0 is handled by using simple formula from

-Abramowitz and Stegun, see details in besselI()
+Abramowitz and Stegun, see details in besselI().

-The scaling activated by expon.scaled = TRUE
+The scaling activated by expon.scaled = TRUE depends on the

 function and the scaled versions are